shanemuk/psion/readme.md

 You can run the [emulator S3CEMUL](https://github.com/shanemuk/psion/blob/main/S3CEMULE.zip) in a DOSBOX window - just download the S3CEMULE.ZIP file above to get started.
 (This emulator has been rather hard to find!)
 DOSBOX is a DOS emulator that runs on Linux, Windows and multiple other platforms.
 The S3CEMUL emulator supports faster file transport speeds than the S3AEMUL (Series 3a), and contains some programs from the 3c/mx that aren't available on the 3a, such as Jotter and Files.

 ## Extras
-The Psion Text Editor app (**Editor**) is a vital piece of software for editing text files on the device and the Emulator.
+The Psion Text Editor app (**Editor**) is a vital piece of software for editing text files on the 5mx and the Emulator.
 I've included it here since it can be hard to find on-line.
 [Download Editor zip file](https://github.com/shanemuk/psion/blob/main/editor.zip).

 ## Let me know...
 If there's anything you particularly remember, please add as an Issue or post on [Bluesky](https://bsky.app/profile/shaneir.bsky.social)